Hyperbolic surface subgroups of one-ended doubles of free groups: Regular Graphs and Proof of Theorem

-We will prove that Conjecture~\ref{con} holds for regular graphs.
-It turns out that we can prove a slightly stronger theorem.
+We will prove that Conjecture~\ref{con} holds for $k$-regular graphs.
+It turns out that we can prove a slightly stronger theorem, which will also be a base case of an induction used in the next section.

-\begin{THM} Let $k>1$.
-Let $G=(V,E)$ be a $k$-regular graph with a fixed point free involution $\mu:V\to V$ such that $\lambda(v,\mu(v))=k$ for every vertex $v\in V$.
-Then there exists a nonempty list of cycles of $G$ with positive integers $m_1$, $m_2$ such that every edge is in exactly $m_1$ cycles in the list and each adjacent pair of edges is contained in exactly $m_2$ cycles in the list. \end{THM}
+\begin{THM} Let $G$ be a connected and pairwise well-connected $k$-regular Whitehead graph.
+Then there exists a nonempty list of cycles of $G$ with positive integers $m_1$, $m_2$ such that \begin{enumerate}[(i)] \item every edge is in exactly $m_1$ cycles in the list, and \item each adjacent pair of edges is contained in exactly $m_2$ cycles in the list. \end{enumerate} Moreover, at least one of the cycles in this list is not a bigon if $G$ has at least $4$ vertices. \end{THM}